The key to success in any endeavour is measurement.

 While it’s common for new communities to experience massive growth in their early months, it’s equally common for those growth rates to plateau and eventually start to backslide.

 Keep an eye on your numbers.
-If you notice fewer and fewer new members signing up each month, it's time to assess potential obstacles to member acquisition and consider new ways to increase growth (like community advocacy).
+If you notice fewer and fewer new members signing up each month, it's time to assess potential obstacles to member acquisition, pay attention to your online community values, and consider new ways to increase growth (like community advocacy).

 7. Active Members